cpcitor/cpc-dev-tool-chain/README.md

 The only dependencies are software that is widespread and easily obtainable on any system.

+### Linux

+* There are a few dependencies on very widespread tools.
+* Software that is specific to CPC is automatically fetched and compiled from the Internet.

+For the widespread tools, use your distribution's package manager, for example on Debian/Ubuntu/derivatives :

+    APT="sudo apt-get --no-install-recommends --assume-yes install"
+    ${APT:?} wget make patch gcc	# common tools
+    ${APT:?} gzip libmodern-perl-perl	# for z88dk
+    ${APT:?} bzip2	# for hex2bin and sdcc
+    ${APT:?} g++ bison flex libboost-dev	# for sdcc
+    ${APT:?} unrar	# for cpcrslib
+	uname -m | grep 64 && ${APT:?} libc6-i386

+The last command tests if you are on a 64bit platform because in that case, `hex2bin` is still a 32-bit executable.
+If your installation is really bare (unlikely, unless you work in a chroot) you might miss the 32-bit libc.

+### Windows

-If you are on Windows, install cygwin and when the installer asks you what packages you want, be sure to than the following packages names are selected:
+At the moment, Window should work using cygwin.
+Install cygwin and when the installer asks you what packages you want, be sure to than the following packages names are selected:

 * `make`
 * `patch`
 * `gcc`
 * `wget`
 * `bison`, `flex`, `libboost-dev`
+* `unrar`

-`make` is a tool to automate build steps. `patch` is to adjust iDSK source code (and possibly others in the future). `gcc` is the native compiler, to compile CPC compiler and tools. `wget` is used on first run to automatically get CPC-specific software from the Internet. `bison`, `flex` and `libboost-dev` are needed to compile sdcc.
+`make` is a tool to automate build steps. `patch` is to adjust iDSK source code (and possibly others in the future). `gcc` is the native compiler, to compile CPC compiler and tools. `wget` is used on first run to automatically get CPC-specific software from the Internet. `bison`, `flex` and `libboost-dev` are needed to compile sdcc. `unrar` is for `cpcrslib`.

-If you are on Linux, use your distribution's package manager, for example on Debian/Ubuntu/derivatives :

-	sudo apt-get install make patch gcc wget bison flex

-Software that is specific to CPC is automatically fetched and compiled from the Internet.

 ### Tested platforms

-* Ubuntu 11.10 (or was it 11.04 ?)
+* Ubuntu 12.10 64-bits
-* Ubuntu 12.10
+* Ubuntu 13.10 64-bits
+* Debian 7.1 Wheezy 64-bits

 Test and report on your platform, I'll be happy to help.